 Follow System Directed Best Practices

 Ensuring that delivered materials meet one’s standards can significantly minimize issues encountered in production.
-Based upon a vendor inspection plan, a sample of the delivered inventory is moved into QA for testing, with the balance putaway into storage.
+Based upon a vendor inspection plan, chemical quality control software moves samples of delivered inventory into QA for testing, with the balance putaway into storage.
 All inventory for this received lot, both the sample quantity and the on-hand inventory quantity, are automatically put on a “Hold” status, which will prevent batch production jobs from allocating it, until which time the lot is released.

 Reworking a batch job formula by increasing the amount of certain ingredients or adding new ingredients may be performed to get a formula passed.
 It’s important to point out that the formula’s physical property target values must still be met when making these types of adjustments.